RockyKev/reddit-web-scraper-cursor-1/docs/ai-assistant-notes.md

 # AI Assistant Notes

+This document contains notes and guidelines for AI assistants working on the Reddit PDX Scraper project.

 ## Project Overview
 This is a Reddit PDX Digest application that aggregates and displays daily Reddit activity from Portland-related subreddits.
 The project uses a modern tech stack with TypeScript, Express, and a vanilla JavaScript frontend.

+## Documentation Organization
+- README.md serves as the main entry point and project overview
+- Detailed documentation is split into focused guides:
+  - architecture.md: System design and components
+  - development.md: Development workflow and guidelines
+  - database.md: Database setup and management
+  - testing.md: Testing strategy and procedures
+  - api.md: API endpoints and usage
+  - data-collection.md: Reddit data collection process

 ## Key Decisions